ACEmulator/ACE/README.md

 - Private, loopback-only ACE server and database
 - Automatic database credentials protected for the current Windows user
 - Persistent characters and world state
-- Direct Vanilla client launch, with optional Decal support when Decal is already installed
+- Direct Vanilla client launch, with one-click Decal support when Decal and ThwargLauncher are already installed
 - Self-contained Windows release; players do not need to install .NET
 - Original game client, DAT files, MariaDB, and ACE World data remain user-supplied